PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 opt-in complete reconciliation dictionary only after the unchanged rewrite-or- tensor-reduction guard succeeds.
 The unconditional owner prune, tensor-count sample, raw result, and consecutive-Reshape boundary are unchanged.

+The preceding final SiNet-shuffle plus SE/FC/Gather aggregate has three exact rewrite counters.
+SiNet-shuffle prunes only after a positive rewrite, while the SE/FC and Gather children can preserve legacy zero-rewrite pruning when their candidate callbacks run.
+The existing aggregate-level tensor-count sample captures those cleanup-only ModelIR changes.
+Strict characterization preserves the counter-or-net-reduction guard and requires a stable two-key `_final_se_fc_gather_static_shape_stats` value receiving the opt-in complete reconciliation result only inside that guard.
+This mirrors the already-complete recursive-fallback boundary and keeps final PReLU adjacent.